 Coffee Shops in Pagrati

-As a Travel Writer, I work from coffee shops almost every single day.
-Coffee culture is huge in Greece and that could not be more evident anywhere more than Pagrati.
+Coffee culture is huge in Greece and this could not be more evident anywhere more than Pagrati.
+Here you will find quirky coffee places on practically every corner.

 The below places are definitely worth adding to your Pagrati travel checklist.